hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 sufficiently clever to figure out what the user intends.
 However, checking the list of currently loaded modules is always a good idea, just to make sure.

+Keep in mind that ``module unload`` only unloads the chosen module.
+It will not unload other modules which were automatically loaded as dependencies of the chosen module.

 .. _module_purge: